CALLING ALL ADVENTURERS!

 NOT PRESENT IN NZ

-Exotic Caluerpa
+Exotic Caulerpa

 A type of seaweed that was discovered at Aotea Great Barrier Island in 2021.
 These seaweeds are easy to spot because they're bright green and have blades that look like little oars.